xtendui/xtendui/src/gatsby/markdown/components/core/drop/other.md

 ## Disable

-You can disable styles and javascript using `.drop-container-disable`.
+You can disable styles and javascript using `.drop-container-disable`. [responsive bug](https://github.com/tailwindlabs/tailwindcss/issues/2302).

 <div class="table-scroll">